 The operating system is expected to call this procedure to retrieve the error record related to an event.
-The operating system may retrieve the same information multiple times prior to clearing the record.
 The record is cleared by the operating system calling SAL_CLEAR_STATE_INFO.
 Once all the records have been cleared, any subsequent calls will get a -5 return value (no information available).
 The operating system must be prepared to handle the -5 return value.
-In the case of multiple pending error records of the same type, the operating system has to get and clear the current record before it can get the next one.